PeterZs/Swept-Volume/README.md

 ### Positional Arguments

 - `grid` : The path to the initial grid file that will be used for grid generation.
 This file can be either a `.msh` or `.json` file.
 When a `.json` file is provided, it will be converted to a `.msh` file internally.
-The format to specify an initial grid can be found [here](https://github.com/Jurwen/Swept-Volume/blob/main/data/test/grid_1.json);
+The format to specify an initial grid can be found [here](https://github.com/Jurwen/Swept-Volume/blob/main/data/test/grid_1.json).
+For this file format, you only need to specify the bounding box of the initial grid and how "dense" this initial grid is, which is controlled by the `resolution` parameter.
+The higher the resolution, the denser the initial mesh.
 - `output` : The output directory path where all generated files will be saved.
 The tool will create this directory if it doesn't exist. `.obj` files only contain the mesh, while `.msh` files have additional time info.
 Output files include:
   - `envelope.msh`, `envelope.obj` : The mesh before arrangement (if `SAVE_CONTOUR` is enabled)
   - (`0.obj`, `1.obj`, ...), (`0.msh`, `1.msh`, ...) : Separated cell components with 0 winding number.